-Coronavirus lockdown: FM announces Rs 1.7 lakh crore-package for poor, says ‘no one will go hungry’
+Covid-19: FM announces Rs 1.7 lakh crore relief package for poor, says ‘no one will go hungry’

 COVID-19: Labour rights group seeks Rs 50,000-crore emergency fund for informal sector workers

-The global economic meltdown triggered by the pandemic, comes at a time when confidence in the Indian economy is giving way to uncertainty because of continued slump in manufacturing.
-In February, India’s economic growth slipped to a nearly seven-year low of 4.7% in the October-December, according to government data.
+The risk the Covid-19 pandemic poses to the Indian economy is exacerbated by recent poor growth.
+India’s economic growth had slipped to a nearly seven-year low of 4.7% in the October-December, according to government data.

-The Indian economy grew just 4.5% in the second quarter of the 2019-’20 financial year, the slowest in six years.
-The government has forecast an annual growth rate of just 5% for the current financial year, the slowest in 11 years.
-In the last few months, core sectors such as automobiles and manufacturing have progressively slowed down because of weakened consumer demand and dearth of investments.